Breast Reconstruction in Nashville

 - Revision breast reconstruction.
 Dr. Maxwell is an expert in revising unsatisfactory results from previously performed reconstructions, whether resulting from radiation, scarring, healing problems, or other causes.
 As these procedures must be carefully individualized, breast revision may involve a combination of some of the previously described techniques.
 Dr. Maxwell will carefully analyze your situation and recommend treatment options.

 When you plan your breast reconstruction with Nashville breast augmentation specialist Dr. Maxwell, he will explain his approach thoroughly and outline what you can expect in terms of healing and recovery.

 Breast Reconstruction Surgery and Results

-Depending on the approach you choose, Dr. Maxwell and his extensively trained staff may meet with you before both your initial and follow-up procedure to review your goals and make any necessary adjustments to your procedure plan.
+Depending on the approach you choose, Dr. Maxwell, Dr. Unger and Dr. Amaka and their extensively trained staff may meet with you before both your initial and follow-up procedure to review your goals and make any necessary adjustments to your procedure plan.
 Breast reconstruction is performed with the help of a highly trained surgical team to ensure a safe, accurate procedure and appropriate pre- and postsurgical care.